-(SACRAMENTO) – Today, the Assembly Appropriations Committee approved Assembly Bill 179 by Assemblymember Sabrina Cervantes (D-Corona) by a vote of 11 to 5.
+(SACRAMENTO) – This week, the Assembly Transportation Committee approved Assembly Bill 179 by Assemblymember Sabrina Cervantes (D-Corona) by a vote of 9 to 5.
 AB 179 would require one of the eleven appointed members of the California Transportation Commission (CTC) to have had experience working on environmental justice issues.

 “Whether by bus, car, or bike, transportation has a profound effect on the quality of life for every Californian,” Assemblymember Cervantes said.
 “The members of our Transportation Commission should reflect the changing reality of transportation in California.
 This should also include an understanding of how state transportation policy affects our most disadvantaged communities, especially as it relates to air quality.”

-AB 179 will next be eligible for a vote on the Assembly Floor.
+AB 179 will next be heard by the Assembly Appropriations Committee.
 You can find more information about the bill here.

 Sabrina Cervantes represents the 60th District of the California State Assembly, which encompasses the communities of Corona, Eastvale, Jurupa Valley, Norco, and a portion of the City of Riverside.